martinezlucas98/uca-google/index/README.md

 - http://localhost:8080/subs?q=query
 - http://localhost:8080/st?q=test

-These results are basically a subset of the full index, allowing faster searching and flexible results, e.g. http://localhost:8080/st?q=query will return all words starting with 'query', allowing the online serving module to decide how to serve results.
+These results are a subset of the full index, allowing faster searching and flexible results, e.g. http://localhost:8080/st?q=query will return all words starting with 'query', allowing the online serving module to decide how to serve results.

 An example on how to access this result:
 ```python